 Ngorongoro Crater / Ngorongoro Conservation Area

-Olduvai, more accurately called Oldupai after the wild sisal in the area, is situated near the Ngorongoro Crater and is the site of some of the most important finds of early hominid fossils of all time (made famous by the work of the Leakey family) – The “Nutcracker Man” or Australophithecus boisei who lived 1.8 million years ago.
+Olduvai, more accurately called Oldupai after the wild sisal in the area, is situated near the Ngorongoro Crater and is the site of some of the most important finds of early hominid fossils of all time (made famous by the work of the Leakey family) – The “Nutcracker Man” or Australopithecus boisei who lived 1.8 million years ago.
 There is a small informative museum located at the visitor center.
-The gorge is a treasure trove of archeological sites filled with fossils, settlement remains and stone artefacts.
+The Olduvai Gorge is a treasure trove of archeological sites filled with fossils, settlement remains, and stone artifacts.
 Lecture tours are offered.

 Ruaha National Park

 This park is a second largest park but many very few Tanzania safari excursion end up here, instead concentrate on the northern circuit.

 -Park Size and Attractions

 At 13,000 sq. km, it is the second largest Tanzanian park and the world’s largest elephant sanctuary.
 The park represents a transition zone where eastern and southern African species of fauna and flora overlap.
 It is the northernmost example of Miombo woodland, common in central Africa, and the most southerly protected area in which Grant’s gazelle, lesser kudu, and striped hyena are found.

 To be able to see both greater and lesser kudu and roan and sable antelope in the same park is one of the special attractions of Ruaha.
 In the dry season, the river is an excellent place for observing large numbers of the game including lions, leopards, hunting dogs, giraffe, waterbuck, eland, and warthogs.